-- Alysa Z. Hutnik, Co-Chair, ABA Antitrust Section, Committee Operations Committee
+- Alysa Z. Hutnik, Council Member, ABA Antitrust Section

 - Gonzalo E. Mon, Editorial Board Member, ABA Consumer Protection Law Developments – Update

 - Sarah Roller, Member, Institute of Medicine Food Forum

 - Lewis Rose, Editorial Board Member, Journal of Internet Law; Author, CCH’s Advertising Law Guide treatise

-- Christie Grymes Thompson, Vice Chair, ABA Antitrust Section, Membership and Diversity Committee; Member, ABA Antitrust Section, Nominating Committee
+- Christie Grymes Thompson, Co-Chair, Committee Operations Committee, ABA Antitrust Section

 Former Leadership Positions

 - August T. Horvath, Vice Chair, ABA Advisory Board on Section Reserves, 2014; Council Member, ABA Antitrust Section, 2013; Chair, ABA Antitrust Section, Consumer Protection Committee, 2009; Co-Editor-in-Chief, ABA Consumer Protection Law Developments; Editor-in-Chief, ABA Consumer Protection Manual

-- Alysa Z. Hutnik, Former Chair, ABA Antitrust Section, Committee Operations Committee.
-2014; Chair, ABA Antitrust Section, Privacy & Information Security Committee; Editor-in-Chief, ABA The Secure Times newsletter; Editor-in-Chief, Data Security Handbook; Co-Chair, ABA Antitrust Section Consumer Protection Conference 2011; Vice-Chair, ABA Antitrust Section, Privacy & Information Security Committee, 2006 – 2008
+- Alysa Z. Hutnik, Co-Chair, ABA Antitrust Section, Committee Operations Committee.
+2014; Chair, ABA Antitrust Section, Privacy & Information Security Committee; Editor-in-Chief, ABA The Secure Times newsletter; Editor-in-Chief, Data Security Handbook; Co-Chair, ABA Antitrust Section Consumer Protection Conference, 2011; Vice-Chair, ABA Antitrust Section, Privacy & Information Security Committee, 2006 – 2008

 - William C. MacLeod, Vice Chair, ABA Antitrust Section, 2014-2015; ABA Antitrust Section Program Officer, 2014; Section Delegate to the ABA House of Delegates, 2013; Director, FTC Bureau of Consumer Protection; Regional Director, FTC; Attorney Advisor, FTC; Chair, ABA Antitrust Section Spring Meeting, 2010; Consumer Protection Officer, ABA, 2011 – 2012

 - Lewis Rose, Assistant Director, FTC Bureau of Consumer Protection; Attorney Advisor, FTC

 - Dana B. Rosenfeld, Assistant Director, FTC Bureau of Consumer Protection; Attorney Advisor, FTC Chairman Robert Pitofsky; Associate Editor, ABA ANTITRUST magazine, 2014; Vice-Chair, ABA Antitrust Section, Private Advertising Litigation Committee, 2009 – 2012

-- Christie Grymes Thompson, Member, ABA Antitrust Section, Nominating Committee, 2014; Chair, ABA Antitrust Section, Consumer Protection Committee, 2011 – 2013; Vice Chair, ABA Antitrust Section, Long Range Planning Committee, 2011 – 2012
+- Christie Grymes Thompson, Vice Chair, ABA Antitrust Section, Membership and Diversity Committee, 2014-2015; Member, ABA Antitrust Section, Nominating Committee, 2014; Chair, ABA Antitrust Section, Consumer Protection Committee, 2011 – 2013; Vice Chair, ABA Antitrust Section, Long Range Planning Committee, 2011 – 2012